 Asif Ahmed Neloy

-I'm a Teaching Professor at the Department of Computing Studies and Information Systems, Douglas College in New Westminster, British Columbia.
+I'm a Teaching Professor at the Department of Computing Studies and Information Systems, Douglas College, New Westminster, British Columbia.
+I also hold an Adjunct Faculty Position at the School of Computing and Academic Studies, British Columbia Institute of Technology (BCIT).
 Currently, I am teaching courses on Advanced Databases, System Analysis and Design, Data Analytics, and Fundamentals of Machine Learning.
 Aside from my teaching, I am actively pursuing theoretical and applied research related to Probabilistic and Bayesian Modeling, Anomaly Detection, Dimension Reduction, and interdisciplinary applications of Auto-Encoders.
 Previously, I taught undergraduate and graduate courses at Vancouver Island University, University of Manitoba and North South University.

 I obtained my Msc in Computer Science Degree from University of Manitoba, supervised by Dr. Maxime Turgeon and Dr. Cüneyt Akçora where I focused on Dimension Reduction and Anomaly Detection using Unsupervised Machine Learning.
 Along with Unsupervised settings, I researched on various Data Analytics methods including Feature Extraction, Two-staged Modeling approach, Statistical Modeling under Dimension Reduction Lab and NSERC CREATE fund on The Visual and Automated Disease Analytics (VADA) graduate training program.
 Prior to that, I worked with Dr. Shahnewaz Siddique and Zunayeed Bin Zahir on interdisciplinary research topics including Robotics, Recommender Systems, Health Informatics and Computer Vision.